 The monthly workshops take place wherever the meetings happen.
 Ground floor access is available behind the building (east side) to bring in large things.
 The meetings run 10am until about noon and the workshops and other activities begin immediately afterward and run until 4pm or so.

 The current focus of our workshops is the SRS Arduino Boe-Bot Kit and the Activitybot Kit which you can buy at any meeting.
 Bring them back to future meetings for help, to share what you've done, to get questions answered, and to work on them.
 These kits were designed specifically for the SRS by Parallax President Ken Gracey and SRS member and published author Carol Hazlett.
-It comes with extensive, excellently written documentation and a great selection of sensors that are well suited for building robots for whatever, but especially to compete in our Robothon events.
+They come with extensive, excellently written documentation and a special selection of sensors well suited for building robots to compete in our Robothon and other events.
 Additional sensors and sensor kits can be purchased from Parallax or other places on the web.
 Be aware that this kit was built especially for the Society and is not available as sold from Parallax except at our meetings.

-The SRS Workshop Robot kit can only be obtained by purchasing it through the SRS.
+The SRS Workshop Robot kits can only be purchased at SRS meetings.
 This means that when you buy this kit you hope and intend to participate in our workshops, come to meetings, compete in contests, and work on your robot along side other SRS members.
 We don't want to compete with Parallax by selling these kits to just anyone so we don't sell them online.
-They are designed to support the mission and purpose of the Seattle Robotics Society and we wish to respect and support Parallax as thanks for their generosity and support of the club.
+They are designed to support the mission and purpose of the Seattle Robotics Society and we wish to respect and support Parallax as thanks for their generosity and support of the Society.